CEFR-Annotated WordNet: LLM-Based Proficiency-Guided Semantic Database for Language Learning: Experiments

-\paragraph{Few-Shot Trained LLMs.} We also evaluated the LLM’s performance with 6- and 18-shot prompting, using the template provided in Appendix~\ref{sec:appendix_a}.
+\paragraph{Few-Shot Prompted LLMs.} We also evaluated the LLM's performance under 6-shot and 18-shot prompting, using the template provided in Appendix~\ref{sec:appendix_a}.
 This prompt provides the model with training examples to serve as clues for classifying a word sense in its context.
-For the 6-shot setting, we provided one training example for each of the six CEFR levels (i.e., $1 \times 6$ examples), whereas for the 18-shot setting, we used three examples per level (i.e., $3 \times 6$ examples).
-The target words and their usage examples were randomly selected from the 90\% of EVP examples reserved for training.
-The LLM and parameter settings were the same as those used for the zero-shot experiments.
+In the 6-shot setting, we provided one training example for each of the six CEFR levels, that is, $1 \times 6$ examples.
+In the 18-shot setting, we used three examples per level, that is, $3 \times 6$ examples.
+The target words and usage examples were randomly selected from the 90\% of EVP examples reserved for training.
+The LLM and parameter settings were identical to those used in the zero-shot experiments.

-\paragraph{Fine-Tuned LLMs.} We fine-tuned the lightweight and cost-effective GPT-4.1 mini model (checkpoint \texttt{gpt-4.1-mini-2025-04-14}) on three different datasets: 90\% of the EVP examples, our SemCor-CEFR corpus, and a mixture of both.
-Similar to the ME6 Contextual baseline evaluation, the high accuracy of our annotations would be confirmed if the model fine-tuned on our corpus achieved comparable or better performance than that trained on the gold-standard EVP examples.
-We also trained a model on the mixed corpus to test for any synergistic effects.
-Senses with multiple CEFR levels in our corpus were treated as separate training examples for each level.
+\paragraph{Fine-Tuned LLMs.} We fine-tuned the lightweight and cost-effective GPT-4.1 mini model (checkpoint \texttt{gpt-4.1-mini-2025-04-14}) on three datasets: 90\% of the EVP examples, the SemCor-CEFR corpus, and a combination of both.
+As in the evaluation of the ME6 Contextual baseline, the accuracy of our annotations would be supported if the model fine-tuned on our corpus achieved performance comparable to or better than that of the model trained on the gold-standard EVP examples.
+We also trained a model on the combined corpus to examine potential synergistic effects.
+Senses associated with multiple CEFR levels in our corpus were treated as separate training examples for each level.
 For fine-tuning, we used a 90\%/10\% split for training and validation.
-The training data were formatted by populating the zero-shot template from Appendix~\ref{sec:appendix_a} with each target word and sentence, using the corresponding CEFR level as the correct answer.
-The default (auto) hyperparameters used for fine-tuning are listed in Appendix~\ref{sec:appendix_a}.
+The training data were formatted by filling the zero-shot template in Appendix~\ref{sec:appendix_a} with each target word and sentence, using the corresponding CEFR level as the correct label.
+The default auto hyperparameters used for fine-tuning are listed in Appendix~\ref{sec:appendix_a}.